MohammadYasinKarbasian/Community-Detection-On-OGBN-Arxiv/README.md

 ## Introduction
+Welcome to our GitHub repository, where we explore community detection methods on the OGBN-ArXiv dataset.
+This dataset, part of the Open Graph Benchmark, represents a vast network of arXiv papers with directed edges symbolizing citations.
+Papers are characterized by 128-dimensional feature vectors and a 40-class primary category label.
+We embark on a journey to predict these categories based on network structure and node features.

+We tackle various approaches, beginning with NetworkX's functions and progressing to custom solutions.
+Challenges and optimizations unfold as we navigate through Forest Fire Sampling with Landmarks, efficient Louvain algorithms, and custom evaluators to improve accuracy.

+Our journey extends to DeepWalk and Node2Vec for node embeddings, K-Means clustering for clustering nodes, and Deep Learning on Node Embeddings.
+We then explore Graph Neural Networks (GNNs) such as GCN and GraphSAGE, while discovering the benefits of converting the graph into an undirected form for enhanced accuracy.
 ## Dataset
 The dataset that I used for this project is the OGBN-ArXiv dataset, which is part of the Open Graph Benchmark (OGB) collection.
 The OGBN-ArXiv dataset is a large-scale citation network of arXiv papers, where each node is an arXiv paper and each directed edge indicates that one paper cites another one.
 Each paper has a 128-dimensional feature vector obtained by averaging the embeddings of words in its title and abstract.
 Each paper also has a year attribute that indicates when it was published.
 The goal is to predict the category of the papers based on the network structure and the node features.